surma/surma.dev/content/things/ditherpunk.md

 ## Ordered dithering

 Ordered dithering, also sometimes called “Bayer dithering”, uses a Bayer matrix as the threshold map.
-They are named after Bruce Bayer, inventor of the [Bayer filter], which is in use to this day in digital cameras to give monochrome light sensors the ability to take color images by cleverly arranging colored filters on the individual pixel sensors.
-The same pattern is used in the Bayer dithering threshold map and might look familiar to some of you.
+They are named after Bruce Bayer, inventor of the [Bayer filter], which is in use to this day in digital cameras to give brightness sensors the ability to take color images by cleverly arranging colored filters in front of the individual pixel sensors.
+That same pattern is used in the Bayer dithering threshold map and might look familiar to some of you.

 Bayer matrices come in various sizes (which I ended up calling “levels”).
-Bayer Level 0 is 2×2 matrix.
-Bayer Level 1 is a 4×4 matric.
-Bayer Level n is a $2^{n+1} \times 2^{n+1}$ matrix.
-A level can be generated recursively (although Wikipedia also lists an [per-cell algorithm][Bayer wikipedia]) and if your image happens to be bigger than your threshold map, you can tile the threshold map.
+Bayer Level 0 is $2 \times 2$ matrix.
+Bayer Level 1 is a $4
+\times 4$ matrix.
+Bayer Level $n$ is a $2^{n+1} \times 2^{n+1}$ matrix.
+A level $n$ can be recursively generated from level $n-1$ (although Wikipedia also lists an [per-cell algorithm][Bayer wikipedia]) and if your image happens to be bigger than your threshold map, you can tile the threshold map.

 <figure>